rancher/rancher-docs/docs/pages-for-subheaders/rke2-hardening-guide.md

 <Tabs groupId="rke2-version">
 <TabItem value="v1.25 and Newer" default>

-On v1.25 and newer, [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/) are used for pod security.
+On v1.25 and newer, [Pod Security Admissions (PSAs)](https://kubernetes.io/docs/concepts/security/pod-security-admission/) are used for pod security.

 Below is the minimum necessary configuration needed for hardening RKE2 to pass CIS v1.23 hardened profile `rke2-cis-1.23-hardened` available in Rancher.